• Home

 Sun protection

-Bring a cap and/or sunglasses if you have them.
-The sun can be bright in summer and low in winter, help your comfort and protect your eyes.
+As you prepare for your tennis lessons, remember to bring a cap and/or sunglasses if you have them.
+The sun can be bright in summer and low in winter, so these beginner tennis tips will help enhance your comfort and protect your eyes during tennis coaching sessions.
+And don’t forget to apply sun cream in summer!

 Clothing